DenisIvan10/Java/Bookstore/README.md

 <ul>
   <li>GET /books - No parameters required - Displays all the books in the bookstore that we add from the addBooks page.
 After adding, you can see the books in the table in the H2 database.</li>
   <li>GET and POST /addBooks - No parameters required - Add books to the bookstore.
 We fill out the form, and then we will be redirected to the /books page where you can see the added books.
 After adding, you can see the books in the table in the H2 database.</li>
-  <li>GET and POST /deleteBooks - No parameters required - Delete an added book, which is present in the books page by name.
-We enter in the form the name of the book we want to delete, then we will be redirected to the /books page where we can observe the deletion of the book.
+  <li>GET and POST /deleteBooks - No parameters required - Delete an added book, which is present in the books page by title.
+We enter in the form the title of the book we want to delete, then we will be redirected to the /books page where we can observe the deletion of the book.
 After deletion, you can also see in the table in the H2 database how the respective book was deleted.</li>
-  <li>GET /orders - No parameters required - It displays the commands hardcoded by me in the code, without being connected to a table in the database.</li>
+  <li>GET /orders - No parameters required - It displays the orders hardcoded by me in the code, without being connected to a table in the database.</li>
 </ul>